The Best Ivy League Schools For Engineering

 • A liberal arts curriculum also plays a significant role in the B.S.E. curriculum.

-• Princeton emphasizes engineering scientific principles: you’ll understand the fundamentals through practice and application to enable you to succeed in numerous professional settings.
+• Princeton emphasizes engineering scientific principles.
+You’ll understand the fundamentals through practice and application, enabling you to succeed in numerous professional settings.

 • Every engineering student carries out independent investigations through a year-long senior thesis or semester-long projects.